 You and your doctor are both committed to your health.
 Your doctor should respect your choices.
 And it's important that you show your doctor the same respect.
 Either you or your doctor may choose to end the doctor-patient relationship if it's not a good one.
 When you communicate and work together, getting proper medical care is much more pleasant.

 A healthy relationship with your doctor depends on being able to:

-- Respect your doctor's ability to provide medical care.
+- · Respect your doctor's ability to provide medical care. - · Follow your doctor's instructions.

-Ask questions and discuss your concerns.

-- Follow your doctor's instructions.